 Bob and Peggy Rowe were married in 1954 and daughter Stephanie Jean was born in 1957.
 Kim Megan was adopted in 1964, Bartholomew James in 1968, Chanlatte Justin in 1969, and Turner Aaron in 1970.
 After 24 years full of many enriching family adventures, the marriage ended in divorce in 1979.
 Bob married the love of his life, Marian Shaffer, in 1980, who brought her sons Joe and Steve into the blended family.
 Happiness and joy would best describe the 30 years of marriage with Marian.

 In retirement Bob and Marian joined the Universalist Unitarian church, traveled to visit the children, became active in the Lansing Rowing Club, and joined the fitness program at the Michigan Athletic Club.
 These were truly golden years filled with love and excitement.

 Bob passed away at his home in Lansing, Michigan, on November 3, 2009, from esophageal cancer.
-He is survived by his spouse, Marian Shaffer; sisters Edythe of Groton, Massachusetts, and Carolyn of Ridgewood, New Jersey; children, Stephanie (Coopman) , Kim (Lewis), B.J., Chanlatte, and Turner; stepsons Joe and Steve; and seven grandchildren, Kyle and Geoffrey Lewis, Ethan and Quinn Zimmermann, Adia and Naomi Zimmermann, and Azaria and Tyler Zimmermann.
+He is survived by his spouse, Marian Shaffer; sisters Edythe of Groton, Massachusetts, and Carolyn of Ridgewood, New Jersey; children, Stephanie (Coopman) , Kim (Lewis), B.J., Chanlatte, and Turner; stepsons Joe and Steve; and eight grandchildren, Kyle and Geoffrey Lewis, Ethan and Quinn Zimmermann, Adia and Naomi Zimmermann, and Azaria and Tyler Zimmermann.